NEWS & VIEWS

 It is no exaggeration to say that everyone in FSL has helped get the new functionality into CGiX in one way or another, and we’re all very proud of the result.
 If you are a client of ours already, you can get yourself onto the timeline of upgrades by talking to your contact on the FSL Business Analysis team.

 I will be writing more on this subject in the near future, because who doesn’t still want to read about Excluded Indexed Securities?
-Stay tuned.

 Our clients have been running their tax packs for the 2022-23 tax year, which has meant a slew of questions coming in on all manner of areas, including whether an individual who inherited their deceased spouse’s shares, shortly after selling their own shares in the same company, needs to apply the anti-avoidance 30-day matching rule to the inheritance (answer: sorry, but yes).
+There were a couple of queries which I thought were worth exploring here:

-A common question from investors is what to do with ‘negative interest’.
 This is a charge to deposit money with the bank, rather than the bank paying the investor for providing them with a deposit.
 If credit interest paid into the account is subject to income tax, then surely, the reasoning goes, any negative interest taken out of it can be relieved?
+Sadly, for the client, the answer is no.

-Sadly, for the client, the answer is no. Income tax provided £233.4 billion or around 32% of HMRC’s total tax revenue for 2021-22 all by itself, which is by far the largest single proportion of any tax.
+Income tax provided £233.4 billion or around 32% of HMRC’s total tax revenue for 2021-22 all by itself, which is by far the largest single proportion of any tax.
 As a result, the Government is now reliant on it to help finance its work – which means HMRC really doesn’t like giving relief away willy-nilly.
-There are only a handful of very specific scenarios in which an individual may claim relief for interest paid (handily listed in the manuals here) and I’m afraid none covers ‘owning an investment account’.
+There are only a handful of very specific scenarios in which an individual may claim relief for interest paid and I’m afraid none covers ‘owning an investment account’.

 Another common question concerns why US Treasury Bills are almost always treated as Deeply Discounted Securities even when the proceeds on maturity are listed in advance to be lower than the deep discount threshold.
 If a US T-Bill matures in 10 years, with a stated rate of 4% linked to inflation, it’s below the deep discount threshold for that bond of 5% (0.5% threshold per year x 10 years).
 So, why is it deeply discounted?

 It’s because of the ‘linked to inflation’ bit.
 The rule is not that the bond will guarantee a deep discount on redemption, but merely that the bond has the potential to achieve it.
-The US T-Bill will redeem at 4%, BUT that amount will rise with inflation, and inflation could be high enough over 10 years to take the bill’s redemption proceeds over 5% (indeed, it probably will).
+The US T-Bill will redeem at 4%, but that amount will rise with inflation, and inflation could be high enough over 10 years to take the bill’s redemption proceeds over 5% (indeed, it probably will).
 Under the terms of the security, it is possible for the redemption proceeds to exceed the deep discount threshold, so it is treated as a Deeply Discounted Security.

-The final common query I’ll talk about here, is about how CGiX works with the tax rules.
+The final common query I’ll talk about here is about how CGiX works with the tax rules.

 An offshore fund can sign up to, or leave, the reporting fund regime subject to certain requirements that I won’t go into here.
 This is usually referred to as a change of status.
 If a non-reporting fund joins the regime and becomes a reporting fund, from that point on, any units bought are treated as units in a reporting fund.
+But units which were acquired before the change of status keep their old non-reporting status, including on sale.
+When they are sold, they are still non-reporting fund units, and the investor must pay income tax on the gain.

 To plan for this, the investor may make an election to treat themselves as having sold their units on the last day of non-reporting status for the prevailing market price and having acquired their units again for that price on the first day of reporting status.
 They will have to pay income tax on the difference in value between the day of change of status and whatever cost they acquired the units for (even though they have not actually received any cash), but the two benefits are: